On Air Now Judi Spiers 6:00am - 8:00am

 Why do you play so many ads?

-Actually, we play a lot less than most commercial stations, and we plan to stay that way.
+Actually, we play a lot fewer than most commercial stations, and we plan to stay that way.

-The amount has not grown hugely since launch -and we have not reduced the number of records played - but we’re delighted that a greater variety of major advertisers are now choosing Boom now we have consistent official audience figures.
-That volume is needed - if we are to survive!
+The amount has not grown much since launch - but we’re delighted that a greater variety of major advertisers are now choosing Boom now.
+That volume is needed - if we are to survive.

 Why are ads repeated so much?